 Like most Tetras, they are happiest when kept in a school of Tetras of the same variety.
-When kept in groups of fewer than six, they may become stressed and resort to fin nipping and ideally, they should be kept in groups of 10-15 or more.
+When kept in groups of fewer than six, they may become stressed and resort to fin nipping, and ideally, they should be kept in groups of 10 to 15 or more.
 They are shy but also active and peaceful, making them great tankmates to fish like other Tetra varieties and Danios.
 They will spend their time in the middle or lower parts of the tank and enjoy scavenging.
 They like driftwood and heavy plant cover in their environment.

 9. Black Skirt Tetra/Black Widow Tetra

-Black Skirt Tetras have dark bodies with a gradient effect from back to front, starting at black or dark grey at the tail and tapering off to silver or light grey on the head and face.
-They have two vertical black stripes near the front part of the body and their fins are translucent black or grey.
+Black Skirt Tetras have dark bodies with a gradient effect from back to front, starting at black or dark gray at the tail and tapering off to silver or light gray on the head and face.
+They have two vertical black stripes near the front part of the body and their fins are translucent black or gray.
 They have longer, more flowy fins than most other Tetras.
 These fish can reach up to 3 inches in length and up to 5 years of age.

 Black Skirt Tetras are peaceful and active, preferring to live in schools and pairing well in community tanks with other short-finned fish.
 They may nip the fins of long-finned fish like Angelfish.
 They like tropical temperatures in slightly acidic water but are hardy to a wide temperature and pH range.
 They enjoy tanks planted with tall plants they can swim through and also enjoy plants to graze on throughout the day.